pawelgrzybek/pawelgrzybek.com/content/posts/2015-03-26-my-web-development-setup.md

 photo: 2015-03-26.jpg
 ---

 Improving my workflow is an endless story.
 I always look for some new tools and new tricks that can speed my workflow up.
 I confirm that now I’m pretty happy with my current set of stuff that I use in my daily routine.
-I just bought a new Macbook so I’m in the process of installing necessary tools and adjusting all settings.
+I just bought a new MacBook so I’m in the process of installing necessary tools and adjusting all settings.
 I thought that is a nice opportunity to write a blog post about it.

 I split this blog post into three sections: Hardware, Software and Web Services.
 Hopefully you are going to enjoy it.
 If you use something that could be beneficial for me or other readers, feel free to post about it in the comments.